emily-clough/fp-flood-nvfi/README.md

 The latest NFVI was calculated in 2025 based on 2021 UK Census data (when available), and a thorough discussion of the elements is available on the [UK Climate Risk website](https://www.ukclimaterisk.org/wp-content/uploads/2025/07/Sayers-et-al-2025-Climate-Vulnerability-Indicators-1.pdf).
 The dataset was sourced from the [same place](https://www.ukclimaterisk.org/wp-content/uploads/2024/08/Sayers-ClimateVulnerabilityIndicators_Neighbourhoods-06March2025-Submitted.xlsx).

-It is worth noting that the NVFI contains information about whether a neighbourhood has experienced flooding in the past.

-> Number of properties within historical flood boundary, based on query of property datasets and flood outlines as available in 2015; limited to past 50 years when date information available.
-Data updated to link to the 2021 census boundaries (Z-score only due to licence constraints).

 In the maps, I've classified different areas based on the schema provided in the [Climate Just map](https://www.climatejust.org.uk/map.html):

-- Acute Vulnerability: NFVI >= 2.5),
+- Acute Vulnerability: NFVI >= 2.5
 - Extremely High Vulnerability: NFVI >= 1.5 & < 2.5
 - Relatively High Vulnerability: NFVI >= .5 & < 1.5
 - Average Vulnerability: NFVI >= -.5 & < .5
 - Relatively Low Vulnerability: NFVI >= -1.5 & < -.5
-- Extremely Low Vulnerability: NFVI >= -2.5 &  < -1.5)
+- Extremely Low Vulnerability: NFVI >= -2.5 &  < -1.5
-- Slight Vulnerability: NFVI <= -2.5)
+- Slight Vulnerability: NFVI <= -2.5

 ### Flood exposure